Altanastor/object-oriented-programming-in-R/chapters/05_Statistical_models.md

 ```

 We can try to sample some lines from the prior distribution and plot them.
-We can, of course, plot the sample `w` vectors as points in the plane, but since they really represent lines, we will display them as such.
+We can, of course, plot the sample `w` vectors as points in the plane, but since they really represent lines, we will display them as such, see +@fig:sampling_prior.

 ```{r, sampling_prior, fig.cap="Samples from the prior of lines."}
 prior <- prior_distribution(1)